noppa/get-optional/README.md

 Gets the method at a given path.
 Path must consist of 1-5 string keys.
-The returned function will have `this` context bound to the second to last value in the chain, i.e. the to the object that contained the function.
+The returned function will have `this` context bound to the second to last value in the chain, i.e. to the object that contained the function.

+Always returns a function, so it's safe to chain calls `method(..)(..)`.
-If one of the keys in path point to a null or undefined value or if the last value is not a function, a no-operation function `noop` is returned instead.
+If one of the keys in path points to a null or undefined value or if the last value is not a function, a no-operation function `noop` is returned instead.

 **Example**
 ```javascript